Fraser, Colorado: Geography

-At the 2020 United States Census, the town had a total area of 8.966 km2 including 0.013 km2 of water.
+At the 2020 United States census, the town had a total area of 8.966 km2 including 0.013 km2 of water.
 The Fraser River passes through the east side of town, flowing northward toward the Colorado River.

 Climate

 Fraser, with an annual mean temperature of 38.0 °F (or 34.8 °F based on another station in town) is one of the coldest incorporated towns in the lower 48 states.
 It can and does get frost year-round, totaling 287.3 nights under 32 F, rivalled only by towns in northern Alaska and Bodie, California, among currently inhabited localities in the United States.
 The total of 63.4 nights under 0 F is also among the highest in the contiguous 48 states, but the 59.9 days with highs not topping freezing is exceeded by substantial areas of North Dakota, Minnesota, northern Wisconsin and the Upper Peninsula of Michigan.
 Both Fraser and International Falls, Minnesota, have claimed the title "Icebox of the Nation", which has caused conflict between the two towns over the years.

-According to the Köppen climate classification system, Fraser has a subarctic climate, abbreviated Dfc on climate maps.
-The hottest temperature recorded in Fraser is 94 F on August 1, 1969, and the coldest -53 F on January 10, 1962.
+According to the Köppen climate classification system, Fraser has a subarctic climate, abbreviated Dfc on climate maps or Eolo in the Trewartha climate classification.
+The hottest temperature recorded in Fraser is 94 F on July 10, 1939, and the coldest -53 F on January 10, 1962.
 The wettest calendar year has been 1957 with 30.33 in and the driest 1944 with 11.04 in, whilst the most precipitation in one month has been 7.69 in in September 1961.
 Snowfall is naturally heavy at 143.2 in and has ranged up to 82.4 in in February 1936 and 275.5 in from July 1926 to June 1927.

 A freeze has been recorded for every single date of the year, one of the only locations in the entire United States to hold that record.